-How to file self-employed tax in the Netherlands
+How to file your freelance taxes in the Netherlands

 For income tax or corporate income tax, you must submit a tax return on an annual basis.
 For VAT tax, you submit a tax return on an annual, monthly, or quarterly basis.
-If you employ people, you must submit a tax return for payroll tax.
+If you employ people, you must also submit a tax return for payroll tax.

+You can submit tax returns online through the Belastingdienst website.
 You may also outsource your tax return work to an intermediary, such as a payroll manager, accountant, or tax consultant.

 VAT in the Netherlands for self-employed people

 It is compulsory for businesses to charge VAT when invoicing their clients, although there are some exceptions.
 If you teach educational courses or provide educational training, for example, you may be VAT exempt.

 Special tax facility

-A self-employed entrepreneur or freelancer who does not have large sums of VAT in their administration can apply for a special tax facility called “kleine ondernemersregeling” (small-sized entrepreneurs regulation).
-In that case, you will have to pay less VAT or no VAT at all.
-This regulation is only applicable to those who have a non-limited company (Eenmanszaak/CV/VOF).
+A self-employed entrepreneur or freelancer who does not have large sums of VAT in their administration can apply for a special tax facility called kleine ondernemersregeling (small-sized entrepreneurs regulation).
+In that case, you pay less VAT or no VAT at all.
+This regulation is only available to those who have a non-limited company (Eenmanszaak/CV/VOF).

 Social security for self-employed workers in the Netherlands

-On the other hand, national insurance schemes (social security) apply to them; mainly because these schemes are compulsory for everyone working or living in the Netherlands.
+On the other hand, national insurance schemes (social security) apply, mainly because these schemes are compulsory for everyone working or living in the Netherlands.
 Freelancers and self-employed professionals in the Netherlands pay national insurance contributions through their income tax.

-All residents in the Netherlands need to pay a premium of around €1,300 per year for basic health insurance, however entrepreneurs and freelancers also need to pay an income-related contribution.
-This contribution is on top of the premium that you pay to your health care insurer of your choice.
+All residents in the Netherlands need to pay a premium of around €1,300 per year for basic health insurance.
+Entrepreneurs and freelancers also need to pay an income-related contribution.
+This contribution is on top of the premium that you pay to the healthcare insurer of your choice.

 If you combine freelance work and paid employment, the authorities consider you a part-time entrepreneur.

 It is important to note that if you start your business in addition to your job, you must discuss your plans with your employer.
-Sometimes, it will be necessary to deal with a non-compete or a non-solicitation clause.
+Sometimes, it is necessary to deal with a non-compete or a non-solicitation clause.

 Working for clients

-If you are doing long-term freelance work for clients, they need to know whether the Dutch Tax Administration regards you as an entrepreneur.
+If you are doing long-term freelance work for clients, they need to know your status as an entrepreneur.
 Otherwise, they may have to pay income tax and insurance contributions for you.
 In this case, you can prove that you are truly an entrepreneur with a model agreement.

 Associations for entrepreneurs in the Netherlands

-Hiring an accountant or financial adviser
+Hiring an accountant or financial advisor

-- Doing business in the Netherlands: Government information for entrepreneurs.
+- Doing business in the Netherlands – government information for entrepreneurs